kubernetes/kubernetes/examples/meanio/README.md

 Thus, once created, the service proxy on each minion is configured to set up a proxy on the specified port (in this case port 27017).

-make sure that the mongodb pod is running and listening by running:
+Make sure that the mongodb pod is running and listening by running:

 ```shell